danielvangelder/texture-vs-shape/README.md

 The paper by Geirhos et al. \[1\] provides a novel perspective on the performance on ImageNet-trained CNNs.
 They argue that while it is commonly thought that Deep CNNs recognise objects by learning abstract representations of their shape, they rather learn to recognize objects by their texture(s).
 This is in contrast to how humans recognize objects, which is primarily by shape.

-Through a comparative study, the authors demonstrate that many state-of-the-art CNN models (e.g. ResNet, AlexNet, GoogleNet, etc.) trained om ImageNet base their predictions on textures while humans base their respective predictions on shape.
+Through a comparative study, the authors demonstrate that many state-of-the-art CNN models (e.g. ResNet, AlexNet, GoogLeNet, etc.) trained om ImageNet base their predictions on textures while humans base their respective predictions on shape.
 This result is achieved by performing a "style transfer" on some of the images in ImageNet.
 The style transfer is performed by extracting the texture of a _style_ image and applying that on a _content_ image.
 See the figure below for an example provided by the authors:

 ![Style transfer example](img/style-transfer-example.png)
 _Figure 1: Style transfer example where the leftmost image shows a picture of elephant skin used as the style image, the middle picture shows a picture of a cat used as the content image and the rightmost picture showing the style transfered result._